-is entered by writing to a configuration register.
+Second, a new mode, called the trusted mode, in which all security sensitive state is isolated from a potentially malicious host.
+This mode is entered by writing to a configuration register.
 (For remote verifiability, this register is measured by the CCU and included in the attestation report.)
 Once the IPU enters this mode, its configuration registers and tile memory can be accessed only by the CCU and ICU.
 The only way to exit this mode is via a chip reset, which is extended to scrub all key registers and tile memory.

-The IPU also includes programmable AES-GCM engines for authenticated encryption and decryption of code and data transferred between the host and the IPU at PCIe line rate.
+Third, programmable AES-GCM engines for authenticated encryption and decryption of code and data transferred between the host and the IPU at PCIe line rate.
 These engines are hosted in new components, called Secure Exchange Pipes (SXP), located on the interconnect between the PCIe block and the exchange blocks.
 The SXP and its use are described in Section 6.1.